suzanne64/insitu/README.md

 ## Instructions for set up and how to run SASSIE insitu data code.

-Main code is plotSuite.py, which collects, plots and writing out to excel files.
+Main code is plotSuite.py, which collects, plots and writes data to .csv files.

 Clone this repository.